Charles Tillman

 Tillman played 12 years for the Bears, helping them reach Super Bowl XLI, and also played one year with the Carolina Panthers, making Super Bowl 50 with the team, although he had been placed on injured reserve earlier in the season.
 He was selected to two Pro Bowls and was the Walter Payton Man of the Year in 2013.

-He was known for his cover skills as well as his ability to force fumbles by stripping or "punching" the ball away from players, with his well-timed punch of the ball commonly known as the "Peanut Punch".
+He was known for his cover skills as well as his ability to force fumbles by stripping or "punching" the ball away from an opponent with a well-timed technique commonly known as the "Peanut Punch".

 After retiring from the NFL, Tillman joined the Federal Bureau of Investigation (FBI) in 2018.
+He served in the agency until 2025.